shayanbo/VideoPlayerContainer/README.md

 ```

-This is a view showing a Play icon. now, we need to attach it to the Player View.
+This is a view showing a Play icon.
+Now, we need to attach it to the Player View.

 ```swift